Heat kernel of non-minimal second-order operators: Functional traces

 The tensor structure of Eq.\ \eqref{eq:functional-trace-BD0} could have been guessed by dimensional arguments.
 Indeed, since there are no dimension-one background tensors by applying one more covariant derivative we automatically obtain zero, i.e.,

 Obviously, the situation changes when we further increase the number of covariant derivatives by one.
 In this case the non-trivial tensor structure turns out to be

 Notice that we have employed our generalized definition of $g^{(k)}=0$ for any $k<0$, see Eq.\ \eqref{eq:def-symmetrized-metrics}, and we are using the shorthand $\hnabla_i=\hnabla_{\mu_i}$.
-By taking a further covariant derivative we end up with dimension-three terms on the right-hand-side, whose precise structure is
+By taking a further covariant derivative we end up with dimension-three terms on the right-hand side, whose precise structure is

 Finally, we consider the dimension-four contributions.
 In such a case many non-trivial tensor structures arise, and the general expression of this type of functional traces is quite complicated.
 Thus, we choose to write it implicitly in terms of the coincidence limits summarized in the Appendix \ref{sect:app:coinc-limits}.
 Moreover, we assume that the summed indices never enter the symmetrized metrics.
 Using this kind of notation we have